-The MOD pages contains three LFOs (two for tracks that use MIDI machines).
-The Low-Frequency Oscillator can be used to modulate the parameters found on the tracks SRC, FILTER and AMP pages.
-Customize the low-frequency oscillator behavior, orientation, and depth on this page.
+The MOD pages contain three LFOs (two for tracks that use MIDI machines).
+The Low-Frequency Oscillator can be used to modulate track parameters.
+Customize the low-frequency oscillator behavior, orientation, speed, and depth on this page.
 This page controls the behavior of LFO 1